Food and Nutrition Service, USDA.

 Additionally, in support of the mandated provisions, the proposed rule sought to improve the accuracy of State direct certification rates and to strengthen the direct certification process so that States could monitor their own performance in a timely manner using the same methodology that FNS will use.
 As such, the January 2012 rule proposed to set forth the following improvements and requirements:

 FNS received 26 comments on the proposed rule.
-Of these, 4 were from nutrition, health, or child advocacy organizations at the national, state, or local level; 12 were from individuals representing 8 State agencies that administer the school meal programs; 6 were from law students; and the remaining 4 were from other interested individuals.
+Of these, 4 were from nutrition, health, or child advocacy organizations at the national, state, or Start Printed Page 12223local level; 12 were from individuals representing 8 State agencies that administer the school meal programs; 6 were from law students; and the remaining 4 were from other interested individuals.

 FNS greatly appreciates these public comments as they have been instrumental in developing this final rule.
 Although FNS considered all comments, the description and analysis in this final rule preamble focuses on the key issues.
 To view all public comments on the proposed rule, go to www.regulations.gov and search for public submissions under docket number FNS-2011-0020.